 Opened on Nov.
 10, 2012, the Eli and Edythe Broad Art Museum at Michigan State University (MSU Broad) is a dynamic contemporary art museum that serves as both a teaching institution and a cultural hub for East Lansing and the region.
 The museum was designed by Pritzker Prize-winning architect Zaha Hadid and named in honor of Eli and Edythe Broad, longtime supporters of the university who provided the lead gift of $28 million.
-In 2017, the MSU Broad was awarded $1 million from MSU Federal Credit Union in support of the Art Lab, an expansion across Grand River Avenue that provides increased access to and research the permanent collection.
+In 2017, the MSU Broad was awarded $1 million from MSU Federal Credit Union in support of the Art Lab, an expansion across Grand River Avenue that provides increased access to and research of the permanent collection.

 Alan Ross (Board Chair), Dr. Christopher Abood, Tom Berding, Susie Brewster, April Clobes, Jack Davis, Linda Demmer, Connie Donovan, Irwin Elson, Susie Harrell, Hari Kern, Bonnie Larson, Charles Mickens, Edward Minskoff, Jim Nelson, Millie Smith, Jordan Sutton, Bill Trevarthen, and David Young

 Eli and Edythe Broad are lifelong philanthropists.
 Their generosity across the areas of education reform, scientific and medical research, the arts, and civic endeavors in their hometown of Los Angeles has been enabled by Eli Broad’s five-decade career in business, building two Fortune 500 companies from the ground up.
 He is the founder of both SunAmerica Inc. and KB Home (formerly Kaufman and Broad Home Corporation).